newtork/newtork.github.io/_posts/2016-12-14-HowTo-fail2ban-custom-filters.md

 ### Banning malicous HTTP requests

 Every minute a web server will be spammed with useless requests to test for server misconfigurations, e.g. proxy request.
-To block these malicious requests, I wrote a filter to block any abnormal request, no corresponding with the default request. **Note:** this is experimental.
+To block these malicious requests, I wrote a filter to block any abnormal request, not corresponding with a default request. **Note:** this is experimental.

 ```
 vim /etc/fail2ban/jail.local